Want to start journaling but have no clue how to start?

 Benefits of Writing by Hand

-So why should you use a paper journal for your emotional work?
+Why should you use a paper journal for your emotional work?
 Recently scientists have begun studying the impacts of paper vs computer for writing.

-They are studying everything from improved learning, to emotional processing and what parts of the brain are activated.
+They are studying everything from improved learning to emotional processing and what parts of the brain are activated.

 They have discovered that writing by hand requires you to process and re-frame more than taking notes with a computer.
 It also activates different parts of the brain and more parts of the brain.

-Finally, research is showing that writing by hand allows us our brains to regulate emotions better than with a computer.
+Finally, research is showing that writing by hand allows our brains to regulate emotions better than with a computer.
 That the action of writing about your traumatic life experiences will help you heal.
 Without doing anything else.

 When Should You Use Digital Journaling?

-If you have chosen a type of journaling that is more about tracking something.
+• If you have chosen a type of journaling that is more about tracking something.
 Such as a travel journal, a workout journal or a goal journal.
 These types of journals are very helpful to have in electronic format.

-Picking the Right Journal & Pen
+Pick Your Journal & Pen

 Is there really a right or wrong journal?
 Yes!
 But only in the sense that it is wrong for you.

-Do not underestimate the impact of not liking the notebook you are writing in.
-Trust me the ending your journal session up with a sore hand or arm makes it hard to enjoy writing.
 For me, this usually happens when I use a wire bound notebook.
 Every time I try and use one for my journaling I end up more focused on the wire than my feelings.

-It was not till I found my perfect notebook that I was able to focus on the writing and not the notebook.
+It was not till I found my perfect notebook style that I was able to focus on the writing and not the notebook.

 Along with that, every pen worked fine until I found that perfect one and it made all the difference in the world.
 I love the way my pen rolls across the page.
 I feel as if my writing is just gliding across the page.